 Yes!
 The Fitness Center, located at Island Grand, is open daily from 7:00 a.m. - 7:00 p.m.

 Are paddleboats available?

 Yes!
 Paddleboats are available from 11:00 p.m. - 4:00 p.m. daily.

 Are there any watersports available?

 Yes!
 Effective May 15th, we will have stand-up paddleboards available for rent as well as our floating cabanas!
 Our watersports partners (SunSports & Adventure Cruises) will also be offering jet-ski rentals, banana boat rides, parasailing, dolphin/sunset cruises and more!

 What other activities are currently available?

 Tennis courts, volleyball and mini golf are all open for business!
-We also have our poolside Adventure Center open which is equipped with retail items such as pool toys, sunscreen etc. Dive-In-Movies, Beaker’s Poolside Bash, Corn Hole tournaments and more are also back up and running.
-Daily poolside crafts are offered from 11:00 a.m. - 4:00 p.m.
+We also have our poolside Adventure Center open daily which is equipped with retail items such as pool toys, sunscreen etc. Dive-In-Movies, Beaker’s Poolside Bash, Corn Hole tournaments and more are also back up and running.
+Poolside crafts are offered from 11:00 a.m. - 4:00 p.m., Friday, Saturday and Sunday.